 - Drafting, which considers for revision as to phraseology any proposal referred to it by the chair or the Assembly.

 In addition to standing committees, special committees may be created to study and report on specific matters.
 There are currently three special committees, as follows:

 - Assembly Review, which makes recommendations for revising Assembly rules, expediting work, or coordinating efforts with other State Bar entities to enhance the performance of the Assembly.

 - Nominating, which identifies Assembly members for Assembly office and recruits State Bar members to run for Assembly election.

-- Special Issue, which considers any matter referred to it by the Assembly or the chairperson which does not fairly fall within the jurisdiction of another existing committee.
+- Special Issue, which considers any matter referred to it by the Assembly or the chair which does not fairly fall within the jurisdiction of another existing committee.

 Scope of Authority